HandongHCI/ModifiedHumanShape/README.md

 Please refer the  discription and source code of the original Human Shape from their [website (http://humanshape.mpi-inf.mpg.de/)](http://humanshape.mpi-inf.mpg.de/) and [GitHub (https://github.com/leonid-pishchulin/humanshape)](https://github.com/leonid-pishchulin/humanshape).

-Related publication:

-Leonid Pishchulin, Stefanie Wuhrer, Thomas Helten, Christian Theobalt and Bernt Schiele
-Building Statistical Shape Spaces for 3D Human Modeling In _ArXiv_, March 2015
+Related publication: **Pishchulin, L., Wuhrer, S., Helten, T., Theobalt, C., and Schiele, B. (2015).
+Building Statistical Shape Spaces for 3D Human Modeling In _ArXiv_** ([download](http://arxiv.org/abs/1503.05860))

-Installation Guideline for the modified MPII's Human Shape
+Installation guideline for the modified MPII's Human Shape
 ---

-1. The original MPII's Human Shape algorithm uses a well-known optimization library, L-BFGS-B which was originally(?) developed based on Fortran language.
-To use Fortran language directly in Matlab, we need ‘Intel Visual Fortran Compiler' which is not for free (price: 400 USD per year).
+1. The original MPII's Human Shape algorithm uses a well-known optimization library, L-BFGS-B, which was initially(?) developed based on Fortran language.
+To use Fortran language directly in Matlab, we need 'Intel Visual Fortran Compiler' which is not for free (price: 400 USD per year).
 Instead of using the L-BFGS-B included in MPII's source code, I used a different L-BFGS-B library which was converted to C language and shared through [Matlab FileExchange (https://nl.mathworks.com/matlabcentral/fileexchange/35104-lbfgsb--l-bfgs-b--mex-wrapper)](https://nl.mathworks.com/matlabcentral/fileexchange/35104-lbfgsb--l-bfgs-b--mex-wrapper) and [Github (https://github.com/stephenbeckr/L-BFGS-B-C)](https://github.com/stephenbeckr/L-BFGS-B-C) by Stephen Becker.
 Also, he made a `Mex wrapper` which is to create a mex file to use the C code in Matlab programming.
 By the way, do not download the source code from the Matlab File Exchange.
 That is an old version.
 Download the L-BFGS-B from his GitHub (https://github.com/stephenbeckr/L-BFGS-B-C).
 But, this `Mex wrapper` is included in my GitHub, so you don't actually need to download it.

 1. Clone or download the modified MPII's Human Shape from this GitHub.

 1. Install `Microsoft Visual Studio Pro 2017`.
-This should be the `Professional` version, not the `Community` version.
+It should be the `Professional` version, not the `Community` version.
 When you install the Visual Studio Pro 2017, `VC++ 2017 toolset` and `Windows 10 SDK` should be checked.

 1. Run `compile_mex.m` file which is located in the folder `\external\lbfgsb_C\`.